 What Cloud Deployment Style Should Companies Choose?

 In addition to cloud migration strategy, businesses need to decide how their cloud deployment will look once the migration is complete.

-· A Multi-Cloud Deployment combines two or more public clouds.
-(Public clouds are shared by more than one customer.)
-Multi-cloud can serve several purposes: redundancy/backup, cost savings, or leveraging features from different cloud providers.
+- · A Multi-Cloud Deployment combines two or more public clouds.
+(More than one customer can access and use the Public cloud) Multi-cloud can serve several purposes: redundancy/backup, cost savings, or leveraging features from different cloud providers.

 How CSG Technologies Can Help

 Deploying cloud based operational environment requires migration from legacy (or old) IT infrastructure and system to the new cloud-based systems.
 This requires re-platforming, re-architecting, data migration, and managing complex network environments.
 CSG Technologies partners with leading public cloud vendors such as Amazon, Microsoft and Google to provide services that range from assessments and migration planning, to executing the migration, to leveraging and managing the new cloud solutions.
 When considering a move to the cloud, we’d be glad to help you navigate this process.